CSA Steaua București: History

-As the Romanian Royal Army turned into the People's Army following the coup d'état at the end of 1947, which saw Romania transformed from a monarchy to a Communist inspired people's republic, several name changes carried on.
-On June 5, 1948, by Order 289 the Ministry of National Defence, ASA became CSCA (Clubul Sportiv Central al Armatei – English: Central Sports Club of the Army), together with the society's first crest (an A-labeled red star, symbol of the Red Army, on a blue disc).
-In March 1950, CSCA changed its name to CCA (Casa Centrală a Armatei, English: "Central House of the Army").
-In 1961, CCA changed its names for the final time to CSA Steaua București (Clubul Sportiv al Armatei Steaua – English: Army Sports Club Steaua).
-The name Steaua is Romanian for The Star and was adopted because of the presence, just like in any other Eastern-European Army team, of a red star (turned yellow now, to symbolize Romania's tri-colour red, yellow and blue flag) on their badge.
+As the Romanian Royal Army turned into the People's Army following the coup d'état at the end of 1947, which saw Romania transformed from a monarchy to a people's republic, the club changed its name multiple times.
+On 5 June 1948, by Order 289 of the Ministry of National Defence, ASA became CSCA (Clubul Sportiv Central al Armatei, Central Sports Club of the Army), together with the society's first crest (an A-labeled red star, symbol of the Red Army, on a blue disc).
+In March 1950, CSCA changed its name to CCA (Casa Centrală a Armatei, Central House of the Army).
+In 1961, CCA changed its names for the final time to CSA Steaua București (Clubul Sportiv al Armatei Steaua, Army Sports Club Steaua).
+The name Steaua is Romanian for The Star and was adopted because of the presence, as in other Eastern-European Army teams, of a red star on their badge.
+The colour of the star was later changed to yellow to symbolize Romania's tri-colour red, yellow and blue flag.

-9 April 1974 witnessed the inauguration of the country's most modern sports complex at that time, Complexul Sportiv Steaua (Steaua Sports Complex), comprising a central football-use arena (30,000 capacity Stadionul Ghencea), six other training pitches also used by the rugby team and mini-hotel for the athletes.
-Today, Complexul Sportiv Steaua has been leased on a 49-year period to the football club, planning for renovation.
+On 9 April 1974, the Complexul Sportiv Steaua (Steaua Sports Complex) opened.
+It comprised a central football-use arena (30,000 capacity Stadionul Ghencea), six other training pitches, also used by the rugby team, and a mini-hotel for the athletes.
+Today, Complexul Sportiv Steaua has been leased for a 49-year period to the football club, with plans to renovate.

-Over the years, the club's most successful sections on an international scale have been those of handball (European champions twice), football (European champions once), volleyball, gymnastics, tennis, athletics, shooting, fencing, rowing, and canoeing.
+The club's most successful sections on an international scale have been the handball team, who have been European champions twice, the football who have been European champions once, and the volleyball, gymnastics, tennis, athletics, shooting, fencing, rowing, and canoeing teams.
 Former tennis star Ilie Năstase began his professional career at the club.
 Artistic gymnast Petre Mihăiuc participated at the 1972 Summer Olympics.